 If you don’t have any curtains or blinds, you can tack up a sheet to get some privacy until you’re ready to proceed with some specific treatments.

 After everything gets taken off the truck, you’ll want to compare your inventory list to what you have at home.
 Is everything there?

 That means you might need to unpack a few things to ensure that they haven’t been damaged.
 If you don’t have much time, inspect your fragile items first.
 The chances are good that if the stemware and china made it intact, your other belongings made the trip safely.

 Unless you’ve taken advantage of a packing and unpacking service from your professional movers, don’t try to unpack everything at once.
 Instead, sort your boxes into each room so that you know which items to tackle first.
 Start with the kitchen, move to the bathroom, and then take care of the bedroom.

 The goal is to get the essentials out first as you unpack.
 That means you’ll need linens, towels, and toiletries.
 If you can’t survive without a quick pick-me-up in the morning, your coffee maker is 100% an essential item to have ready.

 7. Start Exploring

 Your new neighborhood is an exciting place to explore.
 There are new parks to find, stores to browse, and markets to enjoy.
 Once you feel comfortable in your home, it’s time to find a few new favorite places.
 You can even make a day of it by packing a sandwich, a few cold beverages, and whatever else is needed to get to know the area.

 Moving can be a stressful experience!
-Once you get to know your new home and neighborhood, things will start feeling more comfortable.
+However, things will start feeling more comfortable once you get to know your new home and neighborhood.
 If you need help with this transition, be sure to give our team a call!